WoW Legion is out on Mac (61% faster thanks to Metal)

 A much better Mac experience thanks to Metal

-Last year Apple released Metal, the brand-new engine that would revolutionize graphics and gaming performance.
-Many high-profile developers were on board, but over a year later, absolutely no game supported Metal.
+Last year Apple released Metal, a new graphics engine that should revolutionize graphics and gaming performance.
+Many high-profile developers were supposedly on board, but over a year later, not a single game supported it.

 The results speak for themselves.
-The Metal version of WoW is over 60% faster than the older version.
+The Metal version of the game is 61% faster than the older OpenGL version.

 During Legion's beta phase, a Redditor compared both versions and found that the Metal version was 21% faster than the OpenGL version.
 It seems Blizzard has been hard at work making the Metal version even better.